Learning Password Best Practices Through In-Task Instruction: Results

 \subsubsection{User-level survey compliance}

-Participants typically saw several matched questions across (one for each of the rules they violated during the Test Phase), so a stricter all-questions-correct measurement would treat a single mistake the same as many and would classify many partially correct users as non-compliant.
+We next summarize user-level survey performance within the guided conditions.
+Participants typically saw several matched questions, one for each rule reconstructed from the Test Phase, so a stricter all-questions-correct measure would treat a single mistake the same as many and would classify many partially correct users as non-compliant.
 We therefore summarize user-level survey performance by the proportion of matched questions each participant answered correctly.

 Appendix Table~\ref{tab:survey_compliance_user} shows that mean accuracy was 62.8\% for T1, 63.4\% for T2, and 64.1\% for T3, based on 20, 23, and 24 users respectively.
 These user counts reflect the subset of participants in each group who both received tips and had at least one survey question mapped to those rules, not the full group sizes.
-The three means fall in a narrow range just above 60\% and mirror the group-level results, and suggests that participants across all guided conditions answered a similar proportion of their matched rule questions correctly.
+Our results suggest that participants in T1-T3 answered a similar proportion of their matched rule questions correctly.